Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 # Unstoppable Applications

+Notes:

+Much like tokenomic design, that is a large component in unstoppable apps that incorporate cryptocurrency or other motivating factors, this lesson is far far to short to give you all the tools and techniques to make a robust dApp design.

+Instead we strive to highlight the problem space we face and some classes of solutions to them.

 ---

 ## Motivation

-So far, we have discussed state machines and consensus... in _isolation.
+So far, we have discussed state machines and consensus... in \_isolation.

 Does the _contexts in which they operate within_ matter?